MooerFoes/scal-sdt/README.md

 python convert_to_sd.py PATH_TO_THE_CKPT OUTPUTDIR --no-text-encoder --unet-dtype fp16
 ```

-`--no-text-encoder --unet-dtype fp16` results a ~2GB checkpoint, containing fp 16 UNet and fp32 VAE weights, WebUI supports loading that.
+`--no-text-encoder --unet-dtype fp16` results a ~2GB checkpoint, containing fp16 UNet and fp32 VAE weights, WebUI supports loading that.
 For further reducing checkpoint size to ~1.6GB if target clients have external VAE already, add `--no-vae` to remove VAE weights from checkpoint, leaving fp16 UNet weights only.

 If you are not using WebUI and having issues, remove `--no-text-encoder`.

-### How to Native Training?

-For relatively large datasets, use Native Training (aka. finetune) instead of DreamBooth.

-To disable DreamBooth and use Native Training, set `prior_preservation.enabled` to `false`.
-Running `gen_class_imgs.py` is not needed in this case.

 ### TPUs or other computing units?

-Not well tested.
+Not well tested, but theoretically supported.
 You may change `trainer.accelerator`.
 [Docs about that](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html#pytorch_lightning.trainer.Trainer.params.accelerator)

 ### Advanced